 Walters and his attorney filed a malpractice lawsuit against the hospital and the negligent doctor.

 The jury found the hospital and physician to be negligent, awarding $15 million in compensation to Jason Walters.

 Potential for ER Malpractice

-Emergency room doctors and nurses are often on duty for up to twelve hour shifts.
+Emergency room doctors and nurses are often on duty for twelve-hour shifts and may end up working longer when the ER is very busy.
 Overwork and lack of rest can lead to misdiagnoses, not recognizing symptoms, and failure to provide necessary treatment.

 Because of the constant flow of people, many with fevers, infections, and other easily transferable medical conditions, the janitorial staff may not be able to keep up with disinfecting the environment.
-As a result, otherwise healthy patients and their family members may be subject to infectious diseases and viral illness.
+As a result, otherwise healthy patients and their family members may be subject to infectious diseases.

-Most doctors, nurses and administrative personnel are directly employed by the hospital.
+The hospital directly employs most doctors, nurses, and administrative personnel.
 These employees are paid by the hospital to do a job, and because of that payment arrangement, hospitals become liable for patient injuries caused by these employees.